SovereignCloudStack/opendesk-on-scs/README.md

-# opendesk-on-scs
-How to deploy the openDesk workplace suite on a SCS cluster
+# How to deploy the openDesk workplace suite on a Sovereign Cloud Stack cluster